luizbgomide/sovereign/rules.md

 ### Opposed Skill Checks

-When skills oppose each other, the side attempting to change the situation rolls a skill check vs a DC of 8, plus the other side's modifier.
+When skills oppose each other, the side attempting to change the situation rolls a skill check vs a [DC](#difficulty-class) of 8 plus the other side's modifier.
 For example, a Delver trying to sneak past a guard might roll 2d6 plus their DEX/Sneak against a DC of 8 + the guard’s skill modifier.
 If the guard is significant enough to have attributes and skill levels, it might be a 2d6+DEX/Sneak against a DC of 8+WIS/Notice.
 We write this compactly as DEX/Sneak vs WIS/Notice.

 ## Keeping Track of Time

-A Turn is a time measurement used to determine how often certain abilities or actions can be taken.
+A <strong id="turn">Turn</strong> is a time measurement used to determine how often certain abilities or actions can be taken.
 Some powers can be triggered only so many times per Turn, while some special abilities only work once per Turn.

 A Turn is one particular fight, event, activity, or effort that doesn’t take more than ten or fifteen minutes.
 A fight takes a Turn.
 A chase takes a Turn.
 A tense backroom negotiation takes a Turn.
 So long as the party is doing the same general activity in the same general location, it’s probably one Turn.

-Combat is made up of Rounds, each one lasting approximately ten seconds.
+Combat is made up of <strong id="round">Rounds</strong>, each one lasting approximately ten seconds.
 A single combat may involve multiple Rounds of action, but always takes a Turn.
 A round begins with the actions of the side that wins initiative and ends after the actions of the side with the lowest initiative.

 Between adventures or in safe places, time passes naturally, usually counted in either hours, days, or weeks as appropriate.